luciusmagn/magnusi.tech/posts/huoh.md

 would change, people would change, times would change, even.
 But not the stars.

-Everytime he would look at the sky, he would see the same stars, and the same moon.
+Every time he would look at the sky, he would see the same stars, and the same moon.
 It was one of the few constants he had.
 They had such soft light.

 They shimmer and glimmer and they look so tiny.
 And the moon, like a shepherd